 Besides, you will be able to challenge your friends on social sites like Facebook so that you cultivate a learning environment, which will help you on the final test day.

 1. Go to ‘tips and tools’ on our page (at the top) and click ‘Free IELTS Practice Test’.

 2. Welcome to the landing page!
 All you need to do here is read all instructions carefully before you click ‘Try our mock test for free’.

 3. Register yourself if you haven’t registered before or 'login' if you have your login credentials.

 4. You will be taken to ‘my test’ page.
 Choose your modules – if you want to practise reading first, click ‘practise reading’; if you want to practise listening first, click ‘practise listening’.

-5. Once you are on the instructions page (for both the modules), don’t just skim through the instructions; instead read them and try to understand what exactly you are asked to follow.
+5. Once you are on the instructions page (for both modules), don’t just skim through the instructions; instead read them to understand what exactly you are asked to follow.

 - On the Reading instruction page, you are advised to read the ‘test format’ and ‘directions’ before you click ‘start the test’.